irisnet/testnets/Game Of Genesis/get-started/Node-Setup.md

 ```
 $ iris version
-vGame Of Genesis
+Game Of Genesis

 $ iriscli version
-vGame Of Genesis
+Game Of Genesis
 ```

 ## Configure Your Node